Applying to Medicine

-If you are at school, your Principal or Head of Year will generally write your referee’s report.
-If you are on a gap year following achievement of your school leaving qualifications, the referee’s report should also be provided by your school.
+If you are at school, your Principal or Head of Year will generally write your reference.
+If you are on a gap year after achieving your school-leaving qualifications, the reference should also be provided by your school.

-If you are studying in a university, the School of Medicine will require a reference from your academic tutor or advisor of studies.
+If you are studying in a university, the School of Medicine will require a reference from your academic tutor or adviser of studies.

-References from family members or close friends are not acceptable.
+References from family members, close friends or employers are not acceptable.

-If you are applying with qualifications not yet achieved, your referee's report must contain predicted grades for your expected performance in future examinations.
+If you are applying with qualifications not yet achieved, your reference must contain predicted grades for your expected performance in future examinations.